2004 Orange Bowl: Summary

 Randy Shannon's defense forced the Seminoles to go three and out on their first two drives of the fourth quarter.
 Following the Seminoles second punt of the quarter the Hurricanes faced a third and one situation on their own 30.
 Berlin was unable to rush for the first down on third down and the Hurricanes decided to go for it on fourth down.
 Berlin would end up fumbling the ball on fourth down giving the Seminoles the ball on the Hurricanes 30-yard line.
 The Seminoles offense was unable to take pickup a first down and had to attempt a field goal.
 Seminole kicker Xavier Beitia lined up to attempt a 39-yard field goal to give the Seminoles the lead.
-The previous season Beitia had an opportunity to beat the top ranked Hurricanes at the Orange Bowl on a 43-yard attempt, Beitia missed the kick wide left and the Seminoles lost.
+The previous season Beitia had an opportunity to beat the top ranked Hurricanes at the Miami Orange Bowl on a 43-yard attempt, Beitia missed the kick wide left and the Seminoles lost.
 Beitia's kick went wide right and the Seminoles still trailed, 14-16.
 The Hurricanes got the ball back and were not able to do anything on their first three downs, and it appeared they would punt on fourth down.
 However, the Hurricanes faked a punt on a direct snap to D.J.
 Williams who rushed up the middle for 33 yards.
 This gave the Hurricanes good field position in Seminole territory.
 The Hurricanes would run the ball with Payton on two straight play to ice the clock.
 On third and two the Seminoles defense stopped Payton and the Hurricanes and forced them to attempt a field goal.
 Jon Peattie would attempt a 45-yard field goal that would be no good.
-The Seminoles would get one final possession to try and beat the Hurricanes however they were not able to do anything with it and the Hurricanes won by the final score of 16-14.
+The Seminoles would get one final possession to try to beat the Hurricanes however they were not able to do anything with it and the Hurricanes won by the final score of 16-14.